thewpsquad/squad-modules/readme.txt

 * Enjoy the new collection of elegant Divi modules and enhance your website.

 == Changelog ==
+= 1.4.8 (06-01-2023) =

+**New Features:**

+* **Extension: Copy Post or Page (Multisite Supported):** The best extension to easily make duplicates of your posts & pages them in one go.
+* **Image Gallery Module: Overlay Feature with lightbox:** Create captivating image displays with the new Overlay Feature, complete with lightbox functionality for immersive viewing experiences.
+* **Image Gallery Module: Image orientation and Count:** Take control of your gallery's visual layout with Image Orientation and Count Features align images perfectly and showcase the exact number you desire.

+**✨ Improvements:**

+* **Compatibility with Divi 4.23.3 & 4.23.4: ** Rest assured, Squad Modules plays nice with the latest Divi update.
+* **Modules locales support: ** Enhanced localization support for modules.
+* **Plugin Preview Banner: ** We've made it user-friendly for yours.

-= 1.4.7 (21-12-2023 =
+= 1.4.7 (21-12-2023) =

+**New Features:**

-* Added: Preview Button support in the WP Plugin Directory
+* **Preview Button support in the WP Plugin Directory:** Now you can see your modules in action right from the plugin page!
-* Added: Portuguese (Brazil) locales by Gianni Marinho, thanks a lot
-* New: Introduced the Divi Google Map Module
+* **Portuguese (Brazil) locales:** Grande abraço to Gianni Marinho for contributing this! 🇧🇷
+* **Divi Google Map Module:** Add beautiful and interactive Google Maps to your Divi pages with ease.
-* New: Introduced the Divi Form Styler: Ninja Forms
+* **Divi Form Styler: Ninja Forms & Fluent Forms:** Style your **Ninja Forms** and **Fluent Forms** forms effortlessly with Squad's powerful styling tools.

-* New: Introduced the Divi Form Styler: Fluent Forms
-* Improvement: Compatibility with Divi 4.23.2
-* Improvement: Squad Admin UI
+**✨ Improvements:**

+* **Compatibility with Divi 4.23.2:** Rest assured, Squad Modules plays nice with the latest Divi update.
+* **Squad Admin UI:** We've made managing your modules even smoother and more intuitive.
-* Improvement: Checkbox and radio fields styles support for Contact Form 7, Gravity Forms, WP Froms Modules.
+* **Checkbox & radio field styles for Contact Form 7, Gravity Forms, WPForms:** Style your forms like a pro, no matter which plugin you use.
-* Improvement: Simplified locales for all languages.
+* **Simplified locales for all languages:** We've streamlined translations for a better user experience in every language.

+**Bug Fixes:**

-* Fixed: translation issue at Video Popup Module
+* **Video Popup Module translation issue:** Say goodbye to garbled translations!
-* Fixed: Ratings does not show in the visual builder at Star Rating Module
-* Improved: Memory uses and loading time
-* Improved: Plugin review actions
+* **Star Rating Module ratings not showing:** Your star ratings will shine bright again!
+* **Improved memory usage and loading time:** Squad Modules now runs even faster and lighter.
+* **Improved plugin review actions:** We've made it easier to leave us a review (with stunning screenshots, of course ).

 = 1.4.6 (13-11-2023) =
 * Fixed: Squad Dashboard is broken